- 2 minutes, 20 seconds

 Partnerships & Legacy

-- Using the MATs in close coordination with field-based maintenance and preservation professionals throughout the agency will further leverage the skills of our experienced workforce to train and develop the next generation of National Park Service staff who will become the stewards of these assets.
+Using MATs in close coordination with field-based maintenance and preservation professionals throughout the agency further leverage the skills of our experienced workforce to train and develop the next generation of National Park Service staff.

-For more information about completed MAT projects, you may use this sortable map.
+Find more information about MAT activities, including a sortable map.